AuroraStorm-sw/Inspired-Ink/README.md

 ![Palette](https://res.cloudinary.com/dg4yefryk/image/upload/v1691166288/palette_e1c8em.png)

 From this palette, I focused on the colors #3a2202 and #b96e46 and a few details of #774605.
-With black text on top of these reddish brown colors pops enough to make the font visible, but without removing the calm vibes.
+The black text on top of these reddish brown colors pops enough to make the font visible, but without removing the calm vibes.

 ## Fonts